-The main objective of the enetCollect Action is to address the major European challenge of fostering the language skills of all citizens regardless of their diversified social, educational, and linguistic backgrounds.
-To this end, the Action is concerned with the domain of Language Learning and specifically focuses on enhancing the production of learning material in order to cope with the increasing demand for language learning material and the striking diversification of learner profiles.
-EnetCollect will address this challenge by kick-starting a Research and Innovation (R&I) trend that combines the well-established domain of Language Learning with recent and successful crowdsourcing approaches in order to trigger an innovation breakthrough for the production of language learning material.
+The main objective of the enetCollect Action was to address the major European challenge of fostering the language skills of all citizens regardless of their diversified social, educational, and linguistic backgrounds.
+To this end, the Action was concerned with the domain of Language Learning and specifically focuses on enhancing the production of learning material in order to cope with the increasing demand for language learning material and the striking diversification of learner profiles.
+EnetCollect addressed this challenge by kick-starting a Research and Innovation (R&I) trend that combines the well-established domain of Language Learning with recent and successful crowdsourcing approaches in order to trigger an innovation breakthrough for the production of language learning material.

-To address its main objective, enetCollect will also involve a variety of R&I players who are working on language-related topics and have laborious and/or complex tasks that can be approached by crowdsourcing.
-Indeed, even though Language Learning might not be of direct interest to them, being able to make use of a vast and continuous workforce generated by crowdsourcing on learners’ and teachers’ actions constitutes a ground-breaking opportunity for experts e.g. in linguistics, computational linguistics or software engineering/ergonomics.
-By involving language-related R&I players, enetCollect aims at favoring its flexible and sustainable success in numerous, concurrent and mutually beneficial ways.
+To address its main objective, enetCollect involved a variety of R&I players who are working on language-related topics and have laborious and/or complex tasks that can be approached by crowdsourcing.
+Indeed, even though Language Learning was not be of direct interest to them, being able to make use of a vast and continuous workforce generated by crowdsourcing on learners’ and teachers’ actions constitutes a ground-breaking opportunity for experts e.g. in linguistics, computational linguistics or software engineering/ergonomics.
+By involving language-related R&I players, enetCollect aimed at favoring its flexible and sustainable success in numerous, concurrent and mutually beneficial ways.

-The main objective of enetCollect will be addressed by pursuing seven specific COST objectives.
+The main objective of enetCollect was addressed by pursuing seven specific COST objectives.
 COST Actions distinguish objectives related to the creation of knowledge, termed Research-Coordination Objectives, and objectives related to creating and empowering a community, termed Capacity-Building Objectives.
-We detail below these objectives and the achievements performed so far.
+We detail below these objectives and the achievements obtained.
 More specific information about the enetCollect’s objectives and Workplan can also be found in the Memorandum of Understanding.

 Objective 2: Gathering evaluation data for complementing the theoretical framework with factual information obtained from prototypical experiments and wide-ranging surveys in order to extend and root the theoretical framework and evaluate which aspects should be approached first.